egg-/delivery-tracker/README.md

 PENDING | Pending | New pending shipment to track or a new shipment without tracking information added.
 IN_TRANSIT | InTransit | The carrier has received or received the carrier.
 Shipment is in progress.
 DELIVERED | Delivered | The shipment was successfully delivered.
+RETURNED | Returned | The shipment was returned.
 EXCEPTION | Exception | Custom hold, undeliverable, shipper has shipped or shipped an exception.
 FAIL_ATTEMPT | FailAttempt | The courier tried to send but failed, but usually reminds and tries again.